Rasheed Air Base: Engineer Base Anvil

 On 15 April 2003 the Marine's 7th Engineer Support Battalion moved to the outskirts of Baghdad where they set up camp in the compound of the Iraqi Republican Guard Headquarters and named the area Engineer Base Anvil.
 The camp in Baghdad was an Iraqi Republican Guard training base (like boot camp).
 Once there the 7th ESB linked up with 1st and 2nd Combat Engineer Battalions and also 8th Engineer Support Battalion EOD (Explosive Ordnance Disposal).
 They set up camp in the middle of their obstacle and ropes course.
 For the next four days they collected unexploded ordnance from the base as well as the nearby town.

 Iraqi Air Force use

 Between 2004 and 2009 a new hangar was built on the western side.

 In the weeks after ISIS swept across northern Iraq, Iran set up a special control center at Rasheed Air Base in Baghdad and flew a small fleet of Ababil surveillance drones over Iraq.
 An Iranian signals intelligence unit was also reportedly deployed at the airfield to intercept electronic communications between ISIS fighters and commanders.

-The airbase is used by No. 109 Squadron IqAF which flies the Sukhoi Su-25.
+The airbase is used by 109th Squadron which flies the Sukhoi Su-25.